NVIDIA Container Escape CVE 2025-23266 (aka NVIDIAEscape)

 Reproducing the issue

-You can reproduce the issue yourself with the following steps (they are meant for Ubuntu, but easily adaptable for other distributions):
+You can reproduce the issue yourself with the following steps (they are meant for Ubuntu, but are easily adaptable for other distributions):

-Install and Configure Nvidia Container Toolkit
+Install and Configure NVIDIA Container Toolkit

-- Unpack the .deb files to ~/release-v1.17.7-stable/packages/ubuntu18.04/amd64/
+https://github.com/NVIDIA/nvidia-container-toolkit/releases/download/v1.17.7/nvidia-container-toolkit_1.17.7_deb_amd64.tar.gz - Unpack the .deb files to ~/release-v1.17.7-stable/packages/ubuntu18.04/amd64/

 - Then, run the following commands in order (as